example42/Example42-templates/README.md

 - **True reusability**: you can completely manage the behaviour of the module via the parameters it exposes.

-- Easy **Multi OS support** implementation: all internal references to paths and names are concentraed into a single params class.
+- Easy **Multi OS support** implementation: all internal references to paths and names are concentrated into a single params class.

 - **Configuration freedom**: you can provide configuration files, parameters and whole dirs in the way you want.